 Imagine personal hover cars and other small flying transports navigating the skies just above major cities.
-It may sound like the backdrop for a science fiction movie or an episode of Star Trek, but as aircraft designs and technology continue to evolve, we are moving ever closer to that reality.
+It may sound like the backdrop for a science fiction movie or an episode of Star Trek, but as new aircraft designs and technology continue to evolve, we are moving ever closer to that reality.

 The fledgling Urban Air Mobility sector is advocating for the use of specialized low-altitude aircraft to move passengers and cargo across the skies over densely populated areas.
 This means everything from flying taxis to expanded drone parcel delivery service and even emergency medical response.

-The acronym eVTOL stands for electric vertical take-off and landing.
-Many pilots are already familiar with VTOL (vertical takeoff and landing) crafts, and the flight characteristics of eVTOL aircraft are similar.
-Both VTOL and eVTOL are designed to hover, takeoff, and land vertically without the need for a runway.
+Both VTOL and eVTOL are designed to hover, take-off, and land vertically without the need for a runway.
 The difference is that eVTOL craft do so using electrical propulsion much like a scaled-up version of a drone.

-How does eVTOL work?
+How does eVTOL Work?

 Fast charging technology will also come into play to get aircraft back in the air quickly after each flight.
 For example, Lilium, one of the industry leaders, is targeting a battery system that can recharge to 80 percent in just 15 minutes and 100 percent in 30 minutes.